 Microphones In Amateur Theatres

-In smaller theatres, sound reinforcement is not necessarily needed so long as the actors project their voices toward the audience.
+Sound reinforcement is not necessarily needed in smaller theatres so long as the actors project their voices toward the audience.
 This is done all the time in school plays and variety shows.

 However, if you're on a budget and natural projection isn't cutting it, a few microphones may very well improve your productions.

-As discussed, it’s always ideal to close-mic the actors.
-However, wireless lavalier mic systems are expensive and so smaller venues often do not have the budget.
+As discussed, it's always ideal to close-mic the actors.
+However, wireless lavalier mic systems are expensive, and smaller venues often do not have the budget.